Heidelberg University

-Heidelberg is a German Excellence University, part of the U15, as well as a founding member of the League of European Research Universities and the Coimbra Group.
-The university's noted alumni include eleven domestic and foreign heads of state or heads of government.
-In international comparison Heidelberg University occupies top positions in rankings and enjoys a high academic reputation.

 History

 Founding

 The Great Schism of 1378 made it possible for Heidelberg, a relatively small city and capital of the Electorate of the Palatinate, to gain its own university.
 The Great Schism was initiated by the election of two popes after the death of Pope Gregory XI in the same year.
 One successor resided in Avignon (elected by the French) and the other in Rome (elected by the Italian cardinals).
 The German secular and spiritual leaders voiced their support for the successor in Rome, which had far-reaching consequences for the German students and teachers in Paris: they lost their stipends and had to leave.

-Rupert I recognized the opportunity and initiated talks with the Curia, which ultimately led to a Papal Bull for foundation of a university.
+Rupert I recognized the opportunity and initiated talks with the Curia, which ultimately led to a papal bull for foundation of a university.
 After having received, on 23 October 1385, permission from pope Urban VI to create a school of general studies (studium generale), the final decision to found the university was taken on 26 June 1386 at the behest of Rupert I, Count Palatine of the Rhine.
 As specified in the papal charter, the university was modelled after the University of Paris and included four faculties: philosophy, theology, jurisprudence, and medicine.

 On 18 October 1386 a special Pontifical High Mass in the Heiliggeistkirche was the ceremony that established the university.
 On 19 October 1386 the first lecture was held, making Heidelberg the oldest university in Germany.
 In November 1386, Marsilius of Inghen was elected first rector of the university.
 The rector seal motto was semper apertus—i.e., "the book of learning is always open."
 The university grew quickly and in March 1390, 185 students were enrolled at the university.